 - Logos of brands or media mentions

-Your colors, fonts, and style should feel unmistakably yours.
+Your colours, fonts and style should feel unmistakably yours.
 It builds recognition and helps your ads stand out in crowded feeds.

-- Stick to one or two core brand colors
+- Stick to one or two core brand colours

 - Use your logo subtly but visibly

-- Keep tone consistent with your landing page
+- Keep the tone consistent with your landing page

-Consistency is a key factor when deciding whether to manage ads yourself or hire an agency since agencies often enforce brand standards.
+Consistency is one factor when deciding whether to manage ads yourself or hire an agency, since agencies often enforce brand standards.

 Never assume people will figure it out.
 Put the call to action right in the visual.

-- Shop Now button design in image ads
+- A “shop now” button design in image ads

-- Text overlay in video such as “Book Today”
+- A text overlay in video, such as “book today”

 - Arrows or cues pointing to the next step